 (If you want extra chocolatey cookies, check out my Chewy Triple Chocolate Chip Cookies or my Chewy Chocolate Chip Cookies.
 Or, for a delicious chocolate and nut combination, try my White Chocolate Macadamia Nut Cookies)!

 Real strawberry flavour in cookies using freeze-dried strawberries

 Don’t get freeze-dried and dried strawberries confused!
 We’re not using the soft, jelly-like strawberries here.
 I was a little concerned about the ease of finding this ingredient as I want this recipe to be user-friendly.

 I bought a large bag as I needed a lot for recipe testing.
 But after some research, I found freeze-dried strawberries are available in supermarkets such as Sainsbury’s, Waitrose and Tesco, usually in 7g packs.
 I’ve found the cheapest to be Tesco, where I found 7g packs for £1 each.

-However, I bought a 100g bag from Amazon for around £10, and it has a good expiry date.
+However, I bought a 100g bag for £8.99 and it has a long expiry date.
 So if you think you’ll use them for other things (great sprinkled on cereal, or making lots of these cookies! 😉) then this may be more cost-effective for you!

 How to make strawberry white chocolate chip cookies from scratch

 Full instructions with step-by-step photos can be found in the recipe card at the bottom of this post, but in summary:

 - Preheat your oven to 180°/160° fan and have your baking tray(s) ready.
 I love using silicone baking trays as I find that cookies bake more evenly on them and they don’t need lining.
 If you don’t have silicone baking trays, simply line your chosen baking tray with baking/parchment paper or a silicone baking mat